top of page

 Jason Winikoff, Ph.D.
 Candidate

-Winikoff is a proud student of multiple teachers from these traditions: Kapalu Lizambo, Josephine Sombo Muzala Chipango, William Vunda, Douglas Mwila, the late Samuel Samutala, Nomakanjani, Geoff Clapp, Jesse McBride, Emmanuel Attah Poku, J.S.
-Kofi Gbolonyo, and the late Damas Fanfan Louis.
+Winikoff is a proud student of multiple teachers from these traditions: Kapalu Lizambo, Josephine Sombo Muzala Chipango, William Vunda, Douglas Mwila, the late Samuel Samutala, Nomakanjani, Geoff Clapp, Jesse McBride, J.S.
+Kofi Gbolonyo, Emmanuel Attah Poku, and the late Damas "Fanfan" Louis.
 An avid fieldworker, Winikoff has made several extensive research trips to Zambia where he works closely with the Luvale- (and related) speaking peoples.
+He is a proud partner of the Likumbi Lya Mize Cultural Association, an organization appointed by his royal highness Senior Chief Ndungu and tasked with the preservation, promotion, and protection of traditional Luvale culture.

 Get in touch